 How to become a therapist

-Interested in becoming a complementary therapist?
-On this page we'll discuss what the job entails, what skills you need to succeed and what training is required.
+If you’re interested in becoming a holistic therapist, you’re in the right place.
+On this page, we'll discuss what the job entails, what skills you need to succeed and what training is required.

-There are many complementary therapies you could specialise in, all with their own approaches and belief systems.
-Examples include the following:
+There are many holistic therapies you could specialise in, all with their own approaches and belief systems.

 - crystal therapy

 - yoga therapy

 Take a look at our list of therapies to see more examples of holistic treatments.

 Some therapies are regulated by law; this means you’ll need to undertake specific therapist training or become a member of a certain professional body before you can practice.
 Such regulated therapies include:

 The Chiropractors Act 1994 provides statutory regulation for chiropractic treatment and protects the title 'chiropractor'.
 The statutory regulator is the General Chiropractic Council (GCC), which was established by parliament to regulate and develop the chiropractic profession.